Eczema on the lips, which is also called lip dermatitis or eczematous cheilitis, causes a characteristic redness, drying, and scaling of the lips.

 People with atopic dermatitis may develop eczema symptoms on or around their lips.

-In many cases, lip eczema arises following contact with substances that cause irritation or an allergic reaction.
+Lip eczema often arises following contact with substances that cause irritation or an allergic reaction.
 Eczema is not generally a contagious condition.

-However, angular cheilitis is contagious because infection causes it.
+However, angular cheilitis is contagious because of the infection that causes it.

-People who experience symptoms of eczema on their skin should visit a doctor or dermatologist for diagnosis, treatment, and help with the identification of possible allergens.
+People who experience symptoms of eczema on their skin should consult a doctor or dermatologist for a diagnosis and treatment.
+These professionals can also help identify possible allergens.